StormSurgeLive/asgs/README.md

 for automating coastal ocean modelling for real time decision support, and provides a variety of standalone command line tools for pre- and post-processing.

+To reach out via Chat, visit our Discord server: https://discord.gg/jFbacxrUf9

-For a Quick Start, see:
+For a **Quick Start**, see:

 https://github.com/StormSurgeLive/asgs/wiki/ASGS-Cheat-Sheet